 o gauge train display shelves

-This solid cherry hardwood cabinet is almost nicer than your collection!
-This awesome shelving unit is fairly large to be able to house the larger O scale model trains, measuring 21.5 inches across.
+This solid beech hardwood cabinet is almost nicer than your collection!
+This awesome shelving unit is fairly large to be able to house the larger O scale model trains, measuring 42 inches across.

-This lets you sit 2 or 3 engines or cars on a single shelf.
+This lets you several engines or cars on a single shelf, or a whole train set up.

 ho train display shelves